Dogs go through skin problems just as humans do, but, sadly, they don’t have an extensive skincare regimen to prevent them.

 If your dog’s skin is getting crusty, it’s a sign of an approaching skin problem.
 Scabs can be the leftover from a pustule or might be caused due to other serious reasons, such as:

 The ideal treatment for skin scabs is a medicated shampoo.
-However, the vet might also recommend antiparasitic medication or an oral antibiotic for the pup.
+However, the vet might also recommend antiparasitic medication or an oral antibiotic.

 Like humans, rash on dogs is also a bad sign, especially if it’s on the belly.
 Some common reasons behind a belly rash are: